-- 2.39 A variety of small businesses serve the local community and surrounding villages but most residents rely on internet purchasing or travel by car to Newbury, Thatcham, Reading or Basingstoke for household needs. - 2.40 Hermitage Garage provides auto repairs, performs MOTs and sells used vehicles.

-- 2.41 Hermitage Brewery is a micro-brewery operating out of premises on Slanting Hill.
-Its products may be purchased at the village Post Office shop. - 2.42 Hilliers Garden Centre, situated just outside the parish boundary is very popular with residents and nearby locals, providing plants, a wide range of gardening supplies and services as well as a very popular café and restaurant.
-Construction work has already begun to expand the retail area and parking facilities.
+- 2.40 A variety of small businesses serve the local community and surrounding villages but most residents rely on internet purchasing or travel by car to Newbury, Thatcham, Reading or Basingstoke for household needs. - 2.41 Hermitage Garage provides auto repairs, performs MOTs and sells used vehicles. - 2.42 Hermitage Brewery is a micro-brewery operating out of premises on Slanting Hill.
+Its products may be purchased at the village Post Office shop. - 2.43 Hilliers Garden Centre, situated just outside the parish boundary is very popular with residents and nearby locals, providing plants, a wide range of gardening supplies and services as well as a very popular café and restaurant.
+In late-2023, construction work to expand the retail area and parking facilities was completed.